Home Page

 Map Designation:The Armenian Catholicate of Cilicia.

 Physical Condition:The Chapel was renovated in 1993 though the sponsorship of Mr. Antranig Beuyukian in memory of his father.
 The architect who did the renovation was Mr. Dikran Kalustian.
-The Chapel is currently in very good condition.
+The Chapel was renovated again in 2015 for the centennial of the Armenian Genocide and a water basin was added to the exterior.
+The Chapel is currently in good condition.

 Location:Armenian Monastery of the Catholicate of Cilicia